zliobaite/redescription-asia-neogene/README.md

 > However, this is definitely not necessary in order to understand our analysis and the discussion in the manuscript.

 ## Original article:
-*The emergence of modern zoogeographic regions in Asia examined through climate–dental traits association patterns*.
+*The emergence of modern zoogeographic regions in Asia examined through climate–dental trait association patterns*.
 Under review.

 - [manuscript](./manuscript.pdf)
 - [appendix](./appendix.pdf)